elucian/bee/syntax/structure.md

 ## Declaration

-Bee is using 3 kind of declarations:
+Bee is using 2 kind of declarations:

-* def -- define/initialize constants
-* def -- composite type or sub-type
+* def -- define:constant,types,functions
 * new -- create/initialize variables

 **Note:**